anuranbaka/cppnumpy/README.md

 - **reshape**: sets the matrix dimensions equal to given arguments while preserving element order.
 One -1 can be used to infer new dimension.
   - ` void reshape(int = -1) `
   - ` void reshape(int, int) `
-- **inverse**: non-member function that takes a mat and returns its inverse
+- **inverse**: non-member function that takes a matrix and returns its inverse
   - ` Mat<Type> inverse(Mat<Type>) `
 ### Boolean Operators
 - **operator&**: elementwise AND